 Prof. Ch.
 Gerber em.

 His work has been recognized with multiple honorary degrees and various awards and appeared in numerous articles in daily press and TV coverage.
 He is co-recipient of the 2016 Kavli Prize in Nanoscience for the Atomic Force Microscope.
 In 2023 he received the World Cultural Council Albert Einstein Award for Science.
+In 2024, he was given the status of a Citation Laureate by the Institute for Scientific Information (ISI) at Clarivate.
 He is a Fellow of the American Physical Society, a Fellow of the World Technology Network and a Fellow of the IOP Institute of physics UK.
 He serves in the advisory board of several nano institutes and has chaired and co-chaired various international conferences.
 His IP portfolio contains 37 patents and patent publications.
 His private interest range from literature (scientific and a good novel) to art and sports (he is a passionate skier and plays an acceptable round of golf).

 His current interests include